CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M03-HOL-Alert-and-Act.md

 ### Task 1: Create Office 365 Group

+In this task you will, set up a Microsoft 365 group in Azure AD called Lab Admin Makers and copy its Object ID for use in the flow.

 1. Navigate to the **Azure portal** from the desktop of the Lab VM.

 1. If prompted to stay signed in, you can click **No**.